frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/understanding-the-frontity-state.md

   <img alt="Browser developer tools network tab showing fetch" src="../assets/part3img4.png" width="700">
 </p>

-Take another look at `state.source.data`.
-You will notice that it's been populated with much more data than before.
+Take another look at `frontity.state.source.data`.
+You will notice that it's now populated with rather more data than before.

+Frontity provides the `get` helper function to facilitate the first step of the two step data retrieval process.
+You should use this rather than attempting to access the data in `state.source.data` directly.

-Please note that instead of using `state.source.data[url]` it’s better to use the `get` helper function: `state.source.get(url)`.
+So instead of using `state.source.data[url]` you should use the `get` helper function: `state.source.get(url)`.
 This ensures that URLs always include the final slash (/).

 So now let’s inspect the homepage using state.source.get("/"):